Pareto Adaptive Robust Optimality via a Fourier-Motzkin Elimination Lens: Introduction

 For ARO problems, however, a solution approach that unarguably chooses ``good solutions,'' similar to PRO solutions for static RO problems, has proved to be elusive thus far.
 Extant approaches have all attempted to simply apply the concept of PRO to ARO problems.
 Specifically, they advocate restricting attention to adaptive variables that depend affinely on the uncertain parameters; commonly referred to as Linear Decision Rules (LDRs).
 Restricting to LDRs reduces the problem to static RO, and enables the search for associated PRO solutions \citep{Bertsimas19,DeRuiter16,Iancu14}.
 As we shall show, however, this indirect application of the PRO concept fails to produce solutions that cannot be dominated.

-In this paper, we introduce and study the concept of \emph{Pareto Adaptive Robustly Optimal (PARO)} solutions for linear ARO problems.
+Recently, the concept of Pareto Adaptive Robustly Optimal (PARO) solutions was introduced for a specific ARO application \citep{tenEikelder21}, but no general treatment of the topic was included.
+In this paper, we formalize and study the concept of PARO solutions for linear ARO problems.
 Similar to PRO solutions for static RO problems, PARO solutions yield worst-case optimal performance and are not dominated by any other such solutions in non-worst-case scenarios.
 In other words, PARO solutions unarguably dominate non-PARO solutions, leading to improved performance in non-worst-case scenarios, while maintaining worst-case optimality.
 From a practical standpoint, this means that implementing PARO solutions can only yield performance benefits, without any associated drawbacks.

 To introduce the PARO concept and highlight its practical importance, we provide an illustrative toy example.
 The example also serves two additional important purposes.
 First, it enables us to show in a simple setting how PARO solutions can dominate PRO solutions, as remarked above.
 Second, the example motivates the need for new analysis techniques for studying PARO.